rjayroach/prepd.orig/ansible/README.md

 file: app-dev.yml

-# NOTE: This playbook:
+This playbook:
-#   - installs the application's service dependencies on local machine
+- installs the application's service dependencies on local machine
-#   - pulls the application sources from a repository
+- pulls the application sources from a repository
-#   - initializes the application(s)
+- initializes the application(s)

 #### Application Templates